 Get the French manicure, get the dessert (it probably costs less than that glass of wine you passed on), play that extra round of golf, buy the OSU jersey from the amount you saved on beer.
 Changing behaviors can be difficult, but when you practice those changes, they become habits.
 New habits, healthier habits, become something to celebrate.
 Life is short; enjoy every sober moment.
 You choose when and if you drink alcohol.

-If you need additional help and your life has spun out of control because of drug or alcohol use or both concurrently, please contact Coastal Detox at 1-877-406-6623.
-Coastal Detox is an accredited state of the art facility dedicated to the treatment of those struggling with alcohol and drug addictions.
+If you need additional help and your life has spun out of control because of drug or alcohol use or both concurrently, please contact Coastal Detox.
+Our facility is an accredited state-of-the-art facility dedicated to the treatment of those struggling with alcohol and drug addictions.
 It is located on the beautiful Treasure Coast of Florida in the quiet city of Stuart.
 Please call for a tour to witness the holistic therapies offered to assist you in your struggle for wellness.